wallscavesurvey/walls/README.md

 - Build the `Walls_Help` project first.
 I would make the installer project depend on `Walls_Help` if I could, but I can't...because Visual Studio/Installer Projects kinda suck.
 - Build the `WallsInstaller` project if you want to make an installer for distribution.

+## Thanks To

+- David McKenzie, of course
+- Dariusz Lubomski (@dlubom) for initial work on setting up a CI build